 Goblet squat jumps are a powerful HIIT exercise to build lower body strength, specifically for the glutes, while also raising your heart rate to burn fat.

-How to Modify Goblet Squat Jumps: make this high impact exercise a low impact exercise by taking out the jump and simply perform a goblet squat (without the jump at the top).
+To Modify: Make this a low impact exercise by taking out the jump and simply perform a goblet squat (without the jump at the top).
 Another option is to replace the jump with a calf raise.

-What Muscles Are Used in Straight Leg Deadlifts: then entire posterior chain or backside of the body.
-Specifically targeting the hamstrings and glutes in the lower body.
+Targets: The posterior chain or backside of the body.
+Specifically targeting the hamstrings, glutes and hips.

 Note, range of motion for this exercise will look different on each individual.

-Note, your arms are simply a vehicle for moving the dumbbell throughout this dumbbell swing exercise.
-Meanwhile, your legs do the majority of the heavy lifting, generating power to move the dumbbell.
+Trainer Tip: Your arms are simply a vehicle for moving the dumbbell throughout this dumbbell swing exercise.
+Your legs do the majority of the heavy lifting, generating power to move the dumbbell.

-How to Properly Perform a Dumbbell Swing + Lateral Hop:
+How to do a Dumbbell Swing + Lateral Hop:

-How to Modify Dumbbell Swings + Lateral Hop: again make this high impact exercise a low impact exercise by taking out the jump or lateral hop.
+To Modify: Make this a low impact exercise by taking out the jump or lateral hop.
 Rather perform a standing dumbbell swing (without the lateral hop); keeping your feet stationary.